MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/mrsdeploy-package.md

 **Applies to:  Microsoft R Server 9.x**

-The `mrsdeploy` package provides functions for establishing a remote session in a console application and for publishing and managing a web service that is backed by the R code block or script you provided.
+the mrsdeploy package provides functions for establishing a remote session in a console application and for publishing and managing a web service that is backed by the R code block or script you provided.
 Each feature can be used independently but the greatest value is achieved when you can leverage both.

 This topic is a high-level description of package functionality.
 These functions can be called directly from the command line.
 For syntax and other details, see the individual function help topics in the table of contents.